gl0b3/simple-calendar/README.md

 Install dependencies:

 Needless to say, the library requires `Node.js` and `npm` to properly work.
-For more info: https://docs.npmjs.com/about-npm Pull the source code from GitHub.
-Then in the project root install the dependencies:
+For more info: https://docs.npmjs.com/about-npm .

+Pull the source code from GitHub, then in the project root install the dependencies:

 ```bash
 npm install
 ```
-or shorter form
+or shorter form:
 ```bash
 npm i
 ```

+Once the dependencies are installed, you're ready to compile and run the demo or preview your project changes.

 ## Demo

 ### Build locally

-This sample uses the TypeScript compiler to produce JavaScript that runs in modern browsers.
+This project uses the TypeScript compiler to produce JavaScript from Typescript that can run in the browser.

 To build the JavaScript version of your component, run build from the project root: